hbjoylee/headscale-derp-selfhosted/readme.md

 `docker network create caddy`

+# Caddy

+DERP, Headscale and Headscale all open 8080 port in this setup, you need change port in Caddyfile if use different ports.

+1. Update url in caddy/Caddyfile

+2. Start caddy `docker compose up -d`

 # DERP node

 DERP server only open http port and verify clients to block unauthorized users